Exam BDD Framework >

 ====

-Result contains first name [e-eq=#result.first]_Wrong_
+Then:: Result contains first name [{eq}#result.first]_Wrong_ and last name [{eq}#result.second]_Wrong_

 ====